 And what of the app?
 It seems that the world-leading, game-changing, virus-busting app is not as important as it once was.
 That is a fate that probably awaits us all in here, but the app has suffered a downgrade before it has even been launched.
 Last month, the Secretary of State said it would be crucial and that downloading the app would be a public duty.
 Now we are told that it is not vital; it is more of a cherry on the cake.
 Which is it?
 Will the Minister explain how it is safe to open non-essential retail if people who might come across someone who is infected cannot be traced because there is no working app in place?

 The Government have been too slow on testing, too slow on social care, too slow on personal protective equipment, and too slow on the lockdown, and now it seems they are too slow on tracing.
 The Prime Minister promised a world-beating system by 1 June, but that date is long gone.
 Newspaper reports suggest that we may not get a fully operational system until September.
-When pressed in debate on the last set of regulations, the Minister could not give us a date when it will be ready.
+When pressed in debate on the last set of regulations, the Minister could not give us a date when it would be ready.

 This matters because the restrictions are being lifted now.
 The Government must demonstrate that they have got a grip of the testing and tracing strategy in order to restore public confidence in their handling of the pandemic and to ensure that we do not risk another catastrophic spike of infection that will lead to a second lockdown, with all the damage that will bring.
 The Government have taken the decision to lift the restrictions.
 It is for them to demonstrate that they are listening to the experts and publish the full scientific evidence behind the decisions that have been taken.

 We want the Government to succeed and remain committed to working constructively with them, but that is a two-way street.
 I have now spoken three times on these regulations.
-On each occasion I have stressed the importance of the Government operating within the rule of law, following due process and providing us with a full evidence base supporting the decisions they take.
+On each occasion I have stressed the importance of the Government’s operating within the rule of law, following due process and providing us with a full evidence base supporting the decisions they take.
 On each occasion the Government have failed to listen to those concerns.
 They have failed to demonstrate that they are following the science, they have failed to show that they are assessing the impact of their decisions, and they have failed to show that they grasp the importance of accountability.
 This Parliament and this country deserve the full picture, so I hope next time we debate these issues we get just that.